ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 most cases ; in a cako of opium/
 poisoning givo strong coffee; and ittSep
 moving.
 If in water, lloat on the buck,
 with the noso und mouth projecting.
-For
+Fo
 </td></tr></table>

 ---